Distribution Possession Child Pornography Maryland Rockville Lawyer

 Under Maryland law, it is illegal to be involved in the making, distribution or possession of child pornography.
 Code section 11-208 sets out these laws.
 Distributing and possessing child pornography in Maryland is a serious crime.
 Child pornography penalties can be enforced in state court or federal court.

 Anyone under the age of 16 is considered a child.
-Code section 11-208 prohibits the distribution and possession of child pornography.
+Code section 11-208 prohibits the distribution and possession of Illicit pornography of a minor.
 The possession and distribution of any visual representation of a minor under the age of 16 engaged in any sadomasochistic abuse or sexual conduct is illegal under Maryland law.
-A person may not knowingly possess any film, video, photograph or other visual representation of a child under the age of 16 as a subject of any sexual conduct.
+A person may not knowingly possess any film, video, photograph or other visual representation of a minor under the age of 16 as a subject of any sexual conduct.
 The law also prohibits a minor engaged as a subject of sadomasochistic abuse, engaged in any sexual conduct or in a state of sexual excitement.
 If you are a parent and possess visual representation of your child in the nude then it does not violate code section 11-208 and cannot be punished for it.
-However it is illegal and the act is punishable in a court of law if a parent possesses visual representations which show the child engaged as a subject of sadomasochistic abuse, engaged in any sexual conduct or in a state of sexual excitement.
+However it is illegal and the act is punishable in a court of law if a parent possesses visual representations which show the minor engaged as a subject of sadomasochistic abuse, engaged in any sexual conduct or in a state of sexual excitement.

 In Maryland these laws do not apply to a person if they have jurisdiction for the possession or distribution of the prohibited child porn materials, to use them for any scientific, educational, governmental, artistic or news purpose.
 A person may not be subject to these punishments and may not be convicted for child pornography.

-There are affirmative defenses which can be used if a person is convicted of the distribution and possession of child pornography.
-A lawyer can display to the court that a person promptly and in good faith that the defendant took respectable measures to destroy the child pornography or reported the matter to the police.
+There are affirmative defenses which can be used if a person is convicted of the distribution and possession of Illicit pornography of a minor.
+A lawyer can display to the court that a person promptly and in good faith that the defendant took respectable measures to destroy the Illicit images of a minor or reported the matter to the police.